 - 6.2.
 The data which is available for Worcestershire in the Aggregate minerals survey for England and Wales for 2009, 2014 and 2019 is presented in Table 4, Table 5, and Table 6.
-However, discussion with the authors of the document revealed that the information in the 2014 survey did not represent a complete dataset from all mineral operators, 18 and we understand from personal communications with officers at other mineral planning authorities that this may also be the case for the 2019 dataset.
+However, discussion with the authors of the document revealed that the information in the 2014 survey did not represent a complete dataset from all mineral operators, and we understand from personal communications with officers at other mineral planning authorities that this may also be the case for the 2019 dataset.
 It is therefore considered that caution must be applied in relying on this data. - 6.3.
 Whilst the sales figures for Worcestershire shown in Table 2 and Table 3 should therefore be considered to be more reliable, the aggregate minerals survey data is the only information available to understand the likely scale and balance of imports and exports.
-This allows some understanding of the total consumption of primary aggregates in Worcestershire (i.e. the scale of demand to supply the need within the county).
-Sales figures alone only show the amount produced within the county, and cannot show whether this is broadly comparable to the scale of demand within Worcestershire, whether there are net imports (which would indicate that demand in the county is higher than the amount sold), or whether there are net exports (which would indicate that Worcestershire is producing more than the amount needed to meet its own needs) and is therefore contributing to regional or national supply through the Managed Aggregate Supply System.
+This allows some understanding of the revealed that for 2009 responses were only received for two quarries in Worcestershire, and in 2014 for only 1 quarry.

-&lt;sup>18 Email correspondence with Mr T Bide at the British Geological Survey (7th August 2017) revealed that for 2009 responses were only received for two quarries in Worcestershire, and in 2014 for only 1 quarry.
+Email correspondence with Mr T Bide at the British Geological Survey (7th August 2017)